wix-incubator/async-graph-resolver/README.md

 `AsyncGraph` - the main entity exposed by the library
 - `constructor(): AsyncGraph` - constructor for AsyncGraphs
 - `addNode(node: AsyncNode) AsyncGraph` - add async node to the graph.
 Returns updated graph to easily chain consecutive `addNode` calls.
 This function throws `Error` in case node with such id exists or adding this node will result in circular dependencies.
-- `useFormatter(formatter: function): AsyncGraph` - function to rearrange data before sending returning graph result.
-- `resolve(): Promise<any>` - initiate graph resolving, returns result map or formatter output if custom formatter is present.
-In case of a failure returns first rejection.
-Throws error if graph is has non-existent dependencies.
+- `resolve(): Promise<any>` - initiate graph resolving, returns Promise fulfilled with object map of node resolvement values by node id or first failure encountered.
+Trying to resolve invalid graph (if it nodes with non-existent dependencies) will result in runtime error.

 ### Examples
 ```javascript